guumaster/hostctl/README.md

 # hostctl

-> Manage your /etc/hosts like a pro!
+> A Dev tool to manage your /etc/hosts file like a pro!

 This tool gives you more control over the use of your `hosts` file.
 You can have multiple profiles and enable/disable as you need.